db0/godot-card-game-framework/README.md

 * Can filter the triggers based on card properties, or a special subset.
 * Can define optional abilities.
 * Can define multiple-choice abilities.
+* Can calculate effect intensity based on state of the board during runtime.
 * Can request simple inputs from the player during execution.

 All of the above while being very easily extensible to your own game's special requirements through simple json dictionaries.